RichardMidnight/pi-safe/README.md

  .

-# EXAMPLE
+# SETUP

    1) Install Raspberry PI OS on an SD card that is large enough to hold some SD image-files.
 32GB or 64GB will do.
-This is your Master SD-card.
+This will be your Master SD-card.

    2) Install Pi-Safe as described below.